liamb8/sys350/Labs/Storage and Roles.md

 Move a different vm into the `shared-vms` folder and assign the permissions of `sys350-power-user` to `virtual machine power user` and `sys350-restricted-user` to `virtual machine console user`.
 Alice should now have power level privileges over VMs in the `shared-vms` folder.
 While Bob and Charlie should be limited to a handful of console operations.

 After this go to the three bar tab on the top left of vcener and select `Administration`.
-Under `Access Control` select `Roles` then find the `Virtual Machine console user role` and clone it and call it `Virtual Machine console no power user` and restrict the role from being able to `Power On` and `Power Off` vms.
+Under `Access Control` select `Roles` then find the `Virtual Machine console user role` and clone it and call it `Virtual Machine console no power user` then restrict the role from being able to `Power On` and `Power Off` vms.
 Then change the permissions for the `shared-vms` folder so that the restricted user group now gets the new limited role.